Tony Barnette: Career

 Barnette is from Federal Way, Washington and attended Thomas Jefferson High School.
-He attended Arizona State University, where he pitched for the Sun Devils.
+He attended Arizona State University, where he pitched for the Sun Devils, after spending two years at Central Arizona College in Coolidge, Arizona.

 Arizona Diamondbacks

 Barnette was drafted by the Arizona Diamondbacks in the 10th round of the 2006 Major League Baseball Draft.
 The two sides agreed to a deal on June 8, 2006.
 He played in the Diamondbacks' organization through 2009.
-He was released on January 5, 2010.
+In exchange for a fee of $200,000, the Diamondbacks released Barnette on January 5, 2010, so that he could sign with Nippon Professional Baseball's Yakult Swallows.

 Tokyo Yakult Swallows

-Barnette signed with the Yakult Swallows of Nippon Professional Baseball prior to the 2010 season.
+Barnette signed with the Yakult Swallows just ahead of the 2010 season.

 At the conclusion of the 2015 NPB season, his sixth with the Yakult Swallows, Barnette had appeared in 260 career games as a relief pitcher, compiling an 11–19 record and 97 saves with a 3.58 ERA and a 1.26 WHIP.
 His 2015 season, in which the Swallows won the Central League, was his most successful by several measures.
-Barnette tied for first in the Central League in saves (41) and recorded the lowest ERA among closers (1.29, a career best).
+On September 24, he broke the Swallows single-season record for saves, 37, that had been jointly held by his pitching coach at the time, Shingo Takatsu (2001), as well as Ryota Igarashi (2004) and Hirotoshi Ishii (2005).
+Barnette went on to tie for first in the Central League in saves (41) and recorded the lowest ERA among closers (1.29, a career best).
 He allowed just one home run in 62.2 innings and set a career-low WHIP of 0.89.
+Barnette's 2015 earned him third place in the Central League's MVP voting.

 Texas Rangers

 Barnette signed a two-year deal with the Texas Rangers of Major League Baseball on December 15, 2015.
-He made his major league debut against the Seattle Mariners on April 5, 2016.
+He made his major league debut at 32 years old against the Seattle Mariners on April 5, 2016.
 He allowed two runs on 3 hits while getting his first career MLB strikeout in two-thirds of an inning pitched.
 He finished the season with an ERA of 2.09, appearing in 53 games.
+Barnette’s 2.09 ERA was incredibly deceiving as he set the MLB record for allowing inherited runners to score which did not impact his ERA.
 He recorded 7 wins and 3 losses in 60 1/3 innings.
 The following season, his ERA fell to 5.49 in 50 1/3 innings.
 The Rangers declined Barnette's 2018 option on November 6, 2017, making him a free agent.
 He was re-signed by the team days later.
 On July 4, 2018, he was placed on the disabled list.
 Barnette became a free agent following the conclusion of the season.
+No teams were interested in signing him because he always gave up at least two runs in every outing.